Async Rust, Part One: Futures

 }

-This prints the right output and quits at the right time, so the "sleep forever" problem is fixed, but we've replaced it with a "busy loop" problem.
-This program calls poll over and over as fast as it can, burning 100% of the CPU until the wake time.
+This prints the right output and quits at the right time, so the "sleep forever" problem is solved, but we've replaced it with a "busy loop" problem.
+This program calls poll over and over as fast as it can, burning 100% CPU until it exits.
 We can see this indirectly by counting the number of times poll gets called,When I run this on the Playground, I see about 20 million calls in total. or we can measure it directly using tools like perf on Linux.

-We want to call wake later, when it's actually time to wake up.
-One way to do that is to spawn a thread to call thread::sleep and wake for us.
-If we did that in every call to poll, we'd run into the too-many-threads crash from the introduction.
-We could work around that by spawning one shared thread and and using a channel to send Wakers to it.
-That would be a correct and viable implementation, but there's something unsatisfying about it…
+What we really want is to invoke the Waker later, when it's actually time to wake up, but we can't use thread::sleep in poll.
+One thing we could do is spawn another thread to thread::sleep for us and then call wake.Note that Waker is Send, so this is allowed.
+If we did that in every call to poll, we'd run into the same too-many-threads crash from the introduction.
+But we could work around that by spawning a shared thread and and using a channel to send Wakers to it.
+That's actually a viable implementation, but there's something unsatisfying about it.
+The main thread of our program is already spending most of its time sleeping.
+Why do we need two sleeping threads?
+Why isn't there a way to tell our main thread to wake up at a specific time?

-We already have a thread that spends most of its time sleeping, the main thread of our program!
-Why doesn't Tokio give us a way to tell the main thread to wake up at a specific time, so that we don't need two sleeping threads?
-Well, there is a way, that's what tokio::time::sleep is.
+Well to be fair, there is a way, that's what tokio::time::sleep is.
 But if we really want to write our own sleep, and we don't want to spawn an extra thread to make it work, then it turns out we also need to write our own main.

 Main